m4tchka/cross-device-copy-paste/README.md

 ## Motivation:

-A small SPA project for myself to be able to share website links, code snippets, and/ or files, across different devices, without having to use emails, bluetooth transfers, or typing search terms out again.
+A small SPA project for myself to be able to send website links, code snippets, and/ or files, across different devices, without having to use emails, bluetooth transfers, or typing search terms out again.
+(Also a project for practicing TypeScript)

 Built with: MongoDB, Express, React(TS), NodeJS; as well as Vite/react-router-dom